andreeafazacas84-eng/temperature-4-economies/README.md

 3. Open and run the notebook:
    Use Jupyter Notebook / JupyterLab to run step-by-step analysis.

-4. View visual outputs in `visuals/` or open any exports in `export/`.

 ## Results & Insights

 - Identified comparative temperature trends across economies